-During your infusion, you will not be able to stand up and walk around.
+The infusion can take about 2 hours to complete, and you will not be able to stand up and walk around.
 Consider reading a book or filling out a crossword puzzle, knitting or listening to music with your headphones on, or even chatting with your neighbour.